CONVERTIBLE CONVERSION, ONLY 19K MILES, ONE OF A KIND, 700R4 TRANS SWAP, COOL!

-Air Conditioning, AM/FM Radio, Defrost, Four Wheel Disc Brakes, Heat, Leather Seats, Power Brakes, Power Steering, Power Windows, Rear Defogger, T-Tops, Telescopic Wheel, Tilt Wheel, CD Player, iPod Compatible, Seatbelts-Front
+Air Conditioning, AM/FM Radio, Cassette Player, Cruise Control, Defrost, Four Wheel Disc Brakes, Heat, Leather Seats, Manual Convertible Top, Power Brakes, Power Steering, Removable Hard Top, Seatbelts, T-Tops, Telescopic Wheel, Tilt Wheel, Build Receipts

 - Engine Size